metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

-- `api_key` (String) APIKey is a case-insensitive string matched against the key of a request, e.g. 'produce', 'fetch', 'createtopic', 'deletetopic', et al Reference: https://kafka.apache.org/protocol#protocol_api_keys  If omitted or empty, and if Role is not specified, then all keys are allowed.
+- `api_key` (String) APIKey is a case-insensitive string matched against the key of arequest, e.g. 'produce', 'fetch', 'createtopic', 'deletetopic', et alReference: https://kafka.apache.org/protocol#protocol_api_keysIf omitted or empty, and if Role is not specified, then all keys are allowed.
-- `api_version` (String) APIVersion is the version matched against the api version of the Kafka message.
-If set, it has to be a string representing a positive integer.
-If omitted or empty, all versions are allowed.
+- `api_version` (String) APIVersion is the version matched against the api version of theKafka message.
+If set, it has to be a string representing a positiveinteger.If omitted or empty, all versions are allowed.
-- `client_id` (String) ClientID is the client identifier as provided in the request.
-From Kafka protocol documentation: This is a user supplied identifier for the client application.
-The user can use any identifier they like and it will be used when logging errors, monitoring aggregates, etc. For example, one might want to monitor not just the requests per second overall, but the number coming from each client application (each of which could reside on multiple servers).
-This id acts as a logical grouping across all requests from a particular client.
-If omitted or empty, all client identifiers are allowed.
+- `client_id` (String) ClientID is the client identifier as provided in the request.From Kafka protocol documentation:This is a user supplied identifier for the client application.
+Theuser can use any identifier they like and it will be used whenlogging errors, monitoring aggregates, etc. For example, one mightwant to monitor not just the requests per second overall, but thenumber coming from each client application (each of which couldreside on multiple servers).
+This id acts as a logical groupingacross all requests from a particular client.If omitted or empty, all client identifiers are allowed.
-- `role` (String) Role is a case-insensitive string and describes a group of API keys necessary to perform certain higher-level Kafka operations such as 'produce' or 'consume'.
-A Role automatically expands into all APIKeys required to perform the specified higher-level operation.
-The following values are supported: - 'produce': Allow producing to the topics specified in the rule - 'consume': Allow consuming from the topics specified in the rule  This field is incompatible with the APIKey field, i.e APIKey and Role cannot both be specified in the same rule.
-If omitted or empty, and if APIKey is not specified, then all keys are allowed.
+- `role` (String) Role is a case-insensitive string and describes a group of API keysnecessary to perform certain higher-level Kafka operations such as 'produce'or 'consume'.
+A Role automatically expands into all APIKeys requiredto perform the specified higher-level operation.The following values are supported: - 'produce': Allow producing to the topics specified in the rule - 'consume': Allow consuming from the topics specified in the ruleThis field is incompatible with the APIKey field, i.e APIKey and Rolecannot both be specified in the same rule.If omitted or empty, and if APIKey is not specified, then all keys areallowed.
 - `topic` (String) Topic is the topic name contained in the message.
-If a Kafka request contains multiple topics, then all topics must be allowed or the message will be rejected.
-This constraint is ignored if the matched request message type doesn't contain any topic.
-Maximum size of Topic can be 249 characters as per recent Kafka spec and allowed characters are a-z, A-Z, 0-9, -, . and _.
-Older Kafka versions had longer topic lengths of 255, but in Kafka 0.10 version the length was changed from 255 to 249.
-For compatibility reasons we are using 255.
-If omitted or empty, all topics are allowed.
+If a Kafka requestcontains multiple topics, then all topics must be allowed or themessage will be rejected.This constraint is ignored if the matched request message typedoesn't contain any topic.
+Maximum size of Topic can be 249characters as per recent Kafka spec and allowed characters area-z, A-Z, 0-9, -, . and _.Older Kafka versions had longer topic lengths of 255, but in Kafka 0.10version the length was changed from 255 to 249.
+For compatibilityreasons we are using 255.If omitted or empty, all topics are allowed.